grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 `Entity: NAME,COUNTRY_CODE`

 The entity issuing the privacy policy.
+A name that contains a comma should escape the comma as `\,`.
 The country code should follow 2-letter ISO 3166-1.

 `Privacy-policy-text: URL`